mwbowers/mwbowers.github.io/reference/datagate/datagate-client/xml-info-event-type.md

 ---
 title: XmlInfoEventType enum
-description: Enumerate the possible event types for XML information.
-This includes different levels of errors, warnings, and information.
+description: "Enumerate the possible event types for XML information.
+This includes different levels of errors, warnings, and information. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Enumerate the possible event types for XML information.
 This includes different levels of errors, warnings, and information.